trailblazer/roar/README.markdown

 ## Syncing Objects

 Usually, when parsing, nested objects are created from scratch.
-If you want nested objects to be updated instead of being newly created, use `sync_strategy:`.
+If you want nested objects to be updated instead of being newly created, use `parse_strategy:`.

 ```ruby
 module AlbumRepresenter